Boston University, Institute on Culture, Religion & World Affairs, 2017-

 1989 University of Chicago, Returning Scholars Program, concentrating on courses in anthropology.
 1984 BBA University of Wisconsin-Madison Majors in Finance/Banking and International Relations

 Social Problems through the Eyes of Nonprofits (with Ines Jindra and Bowen Paulle)

 “Food, Poverty and Lifestyle Patterns: How Diversity Matters” (with Nicolas Larchet) in Food and Poverty: Food Insecurity and Food Sovereignty among America’s Poor eds.
 Hossfeld, Kelly and Waity.
-Vanderbilt University Press, forthcoming late 2017.
+Vanderbilt University Press, 2018.